Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 The Art of Privacy: A Complete Guide to Obscure & Textured Glass

-- Privacy Without Darkness: Obscure glass distorts views to provide privacy while still allowing abundant natural light (up to 85% transmission) to enter the room.
+- 🛡️ Privacy Without Darkness: Obscure glass distorts views to provide privacy while still allowing up to 85% of natural light to enter.

-- The 1-5 Scale: Privacy levels are graded from 1 (low obscuration, purely decorative) to 5 (high obscuration, suitable for bathrooms).
+- 📊 The 1-5 Scale: Privacy levels are graded from 1 (low obscuration, decorative) to 5 (high obscuration, for bathrooms).

-- Texture vs. Satin: Choose between textured patterns (rolled glass) for a decorative look, or satin (acid-etched) for a modern, uniform matte finish.
+- ✨ Texture vs. Satin: Choose patterns for a decorative look, or satin (acid-etched) for a modern matte finish.

-- Local Choice: High-privacy levels (4-5) are the standard choice for overlooked bathrooms in Hampshire’s town centres like Andover and Winchester.
+- 🏡 Local Choice: High-privacy levels (4-5) are standard for overlooked homes in Andover and Winchester.

 The solution is obscure glass.
 Often referred to as textured, patterned, or privacy glass, this is a staple of modern glazing designed to balance light transmission with visual distortion.